marcmunro/pgbitmap/README.md

 postgres.

 A bitmap is an array of bits, indexed by an integer.
-Bitmaps provide an efficient means to implement sets and provide operations for:
+Bitmaps provide an efficient means to implement sets and `pgbitmap` provides operations
+for:

 - creating new bitmaps;
 - adding an element to a bitmap;